“Mommy, can we do a craft?”

-Once you have the hand prints and footprint cut out, your child can glue the hand prints on for antlers.
+Once you have the hand prints and footprint cut out, your child can glue the hand prints on the top for antlers.

 My toddler was super proud of his hand and footprint reindeer, making sure to show it to everyone that came to our house the next couple days.
 It proudly decorates our basement door now, and it will be sure to have a place in our Christmas decorations box for years to come.